Letting go – what is it?

 This is where letting go begins – in presence, more than in action.

-There are moments when inspiration comes from outside: through healing, various forms of therapy, conversations or courses.
+There are moments when inspiration comes from outside: through healing, various forms of therapy, conversations, or courses.

 Letting go is never something we force.